The Multiparty Coherent Channel and its Implementation with Linear Optics

 \textbf{Method 2:}

-Widle, Krovi and Brun gave the protocol of coherent superdense coding recently \cite{M. M. Wilde2007}.
-Inspired by their work, we provide a multiparty version of coherent superdense coding.The protocol is equivalent to two multiparty conat channels, a multiparty PQ conat channel and a multiparty MQ conat channel.
-In this method, the channel has only one sender which has two transported modes, and has \emph{n} receivers and each one possesses two modes.
-Also, (\emph{n-1}) EPR pairs among the receivers are required.
+Widle, Krovi and Brun proposed a protocol of coherent superdense coding recently \cite{M. M. Wilde2007}.
+Inspired by their work, we provide a multiparty version of coherent superdense coding.
+The protocol is equivalent to multiparty conat channels, a multiparty PQ conat channel and a multiparty MQ conat channel.
+In this method, the channel has only one sender which has two modes to be transmitted, and finally has $n$ receivers obtained the two modes respectively.
+In addition, $(n-1)$ prepared EPR pairs among the receivers are required.

-We also use P. van Loock and S. L. Braunstein's method to generate a EPR pair.
-We use the Heisenberg representation to describe it as
+We also use P. van Loock and S. L. Braunstein's method to generate an EPR pair.
+In Heisenberg representation:

-Local quantum nondemolition(QND) interactions are also required.
-The transformations of QND interaction in Heisenberg picture are given as follows \cite{R. Filip2005}:
+Local quantum nondemolition (QND) interactions are also employed.
+After the transformations, we get\cite{R. Filip2005}:

-The QND interaction with a phase adjust operation means the following transformations \cite{R. Filip2005}:
+The QND interaction with a phase adjust can be described as\cite{R. Filip2005}: